Women's surfing: Turning points

 The California Golden Girls played a huge part in the making Women’s surfing featured.
 They were pivotal in the 1970 to the 1980 to making people aware of the sport and they gave a face to the once widely known “Men’s Sport.”

+Surfers such as Gail Yarbrough further influenced sister sports of surfing including skateboarding.
+Yarbrough competed in the first National Skateboard Championships held in 1964 and later became a fixture at the Northern Oregon Coast Surf break known as "The Point," where the Pacific meets Tillamook Head.
+After settling in Oregon in the 1970s, Yarbrough opened a skate shop located in a horse barn on her property, in which she also built one of Oregon's first mini half pipes.

 Regions

 Women's surfing is popular around the world in any area where surfing is possible.
 The World Surf League has held competitions for professional women around the world including, but not limited to, Banzai Pipeline in Hawaii, Sunset Beach in Hawaii, Peniche in Portugal, Bells Beach in Australia, Margaret River in Australia, G-Land in Indonesia, Punta Roca in El Salvador, Saquarema in Brazil, Jeffrey's Bay in South Africa, and Lower Trestles in California.

 In recent years, surfing has grown in popularity among women in the Muslim world.